Worship in the throne room

 Why is worship the answer?

-• Wrong doctrine leading to wrong behavior (Pergamon, Thyatira)
+• Wrong doctrine leads to wrong behavior (Pergamon, Thyatira)

 • Wrong self-evaluation leads to wrong actions (Sardis, Laodicea)

-• Risk of giving up when circumstances are too hard (Smyrna, Philadelphia)
+• Very difficult circumstances increase the risk of giving up (Smyrna, Philadelphia)

 For all of them, worship is the answer.

-• When we know the original better and better, we are less influenced by false teachings.
+• The more we know and understand the original, the less we are influenced by false teachings.

 • When we find our place in relation to God, our priorities fall into place, for “If God is not first, everything else is in the wrong place.

-• When we put our trust in God and walk faithfully with Him, we are not easily shaken because we have found something unshakable.
+• When we put our trust in God and walk faithfully with him, we are not easily shaken because we have found something that is unshakable.

 The throne room

-John’s first impression is the glory of God, which even makes it impossible to see God directly.
-When Moses asked to see God’s glory, he could not, but instead God showed him His mercy, so God’s glory can be described as His mercy.
-The judgments will be from the viewpoint of mercy.
+John’s first impression is the glory of God: this is so potent it’s impossible to see God directly.
+When Moses asked to see God’s glory, he could not, but instead God showed him His mercy.
+Thus God’s glory can be described as His mercy.
+Therefore, we should read his judgments from the viewpoint of mercy.

 The second point is the rainbow.
-This is a reminder of the covenant with Noah, where God put his bow there as a promise never to flood the earth again and to keep the seasons — no demands on Noah in this covenant.
-This throws another light on the character in the throne room.
+This is a reminder of the covenant with Noah, where God created a rainbow as his promise never to flood the earth again and to maintain the seasons.
+There are no demands on Noah in this covenant.
+This aspect throws another light on the nature of the plagues that come out of the throne room.
 There are judgments, but they are limited.

 The last one is the sea of glass.
 This has three associations:

-• Gods glory in heaven and during the the Exodus,
+• God's glory in heaven and on earth during the Exodus

-• Israel’s crossing of the Red Sea in the Exodus
+• Israel’s crossing of the Red Sea during the Exodus

-The sea is the place of evil including evil people and the sea of glass is a picture of congealed evil.
+The sea is the place of evil and includes evil people, thus the sea of glass is a picture of congealed evil.

-This is also the theme here, as you will see: Every series of plagues or announcement originates in the throne room.
+This is also the theme here: Every series of plagues or announcement originates in the throne room.
 This is the central place in the book.
 Therefore, it is important to understand this place.

-When we look at the coming events, we see this
+When we look at the coming events, we see that

 The worship